ibm-cloud-docs/openwhisk/openwhisk_rest_api.md

 ## Annotations and Web Actions
 {: #openwhisk_rest_api_webactions}

-To create an action as a web action, you need to add an [annotation](annotations.md) of `web-export=true` for web actions.
-Since web-actions are publicly accessible, you want to protect pre-defined parameters (that is, treat them as final) using the annotation `final=true`.
-If you create or update an action that uses the CLI flag `--web true`, the command adds both annotations `web-export=true` and `final=true`.
+To create an Action as a web Action, you need to add an [annotation](annotations.md) of `web-export=true` for web Actions.
+Since web Actions are publicly accessible, you want to protect pre-defined parameters (that is, treat them as final) using the annotation `final=true`.
+If you create or update an Action that uses the CLI flag `--web true`, the command adds both annotations `web-export=true` and `final=true`.

-Run the following curl command to provide the complete list of annotations to set on the action.
+Run the following curl command to provide the complete list of annotations to set on the Action.
 ```bash
 curl -u $AUTH https://openwhisk.ng.bluemix.net/api/v1/namespaces/_/actions/hello?overwrite=true \
 -X PUT -H "Content-Type: application/json" \
 -d '{"namespace":"_","name":"hello","exec":{"kind":"nodejs:6","code":"function main(params) { return {payload:\"Hello \"+params.name}}"},"annotations":[{"key":"web-export","value":true},{"key":"raw-http","value":false},{"key":"final","value":true}]}'
 ```
 {: pre}

-You can now invoke this action as a public URL with no OpenWhisk authorization.
-Try to invoke by using the web action public URL, and including an extension like `.json` or `.http`, for example, at the end of the URL.
+You can now invoke this Action as a public URL with no OpenWhisk authorization.
+Try to invoke by using the web Action public URL, and including an extension like `.json` or `.http`, for example, at the end of the URL.
 ```bash
 curl https://openwhisk.ng.bluemix.net/api/v1/web/john@example.com_dev/default/hello.json?name=John
 ```
 {: pre}

 ```json
 {
   "payload": "Hello John"
 }
 ```

-This example source code does not work with `.http`, see [web actions](webactions.md) documentation on how to modify.
+This example source code does not work with `.http`, see [Web Actions](webactions.md) documentation on how to modify.

 ## Sequences
 {: #openwhisk_rest_api_sequences}

-To create an action sequence, provide the names of the actions that compose the sequence in the desired order.
-So that the output from the first action is passed as input to the next action.
+To create an Action sequence, provide the names of the Actions that compose the sequence in the desired order.
+So that the output from the first Action is passed as input to the next Action.

 $ wsk action create sequenceAction --sequence /whisk.system/utils/split,/whisk.system/utils/sort

-Create a sequence with the actions `/whisk.system/utils/split` and `/whisk.system/utils/sort`.
+Create a sequence with the Actions `/whisk.system/utils/split` and `/whisk.system/utils/sort`.
 ```bash
 curl -u $AUTH https://openwhisk.ng.bluemix.net/api/v1/namespaces/_/actions/sequenceAction?overwrite=true \
 -X PUT -H "Content-Type: application/json" \